iamseth/oracledb_exporter/README.md

 request="SELECT resource_name,current_utilization,CASE WHEN TRIM(limit_value) LIKE 'UNLIMITED' THEN '-1' ELSE TRIM(limit_value) END as limit_value FROM v$resource_limit"
 ```

-If the value of limite_value is 'UNLIMITED', the request send back the value -1.
+If the value of limit_value is 'UNLIMITED', the request send back the value -1.

 You can increase the log level (`--log.level debug`) in order to get the statement generating this error.